Last updated: July 21, 2019

 PostgreSQL users who need a geospatial database extender must consider open source PostGIS.
-Following ISO standards from the Open Geospatial Consortium (OGC), PostGIS allows geographic data to be stored in format that is readable across many platforms.
+Following ISO standards from the Open Geospatial Consortium (OGC), PostGIS allows geographic data to be stored in a format that is readable across many platforms.

-Licensed under the GNU general public license (GPL) version 2, free and open-source PostGIS gives PostgreSQL geographic options.
+Licensed under the GNU general public license (GPL) version 2, free and open-source PostGIS gives geographic options.
 PostGIS follows the Open Geospatial Consortium's Simple Features for SQL Specification.

 For projects interested in quickly putting together an application, the OpenGeo Suite exists as a geospatial tools bundle, available for fast deployment.

-The OpenGEO Suite is just one way to take advantage of the functionality of PostGIS, it's a well curated stack for quick publication and testing.
+The OpenGEO Suite is just one way to take advantage of the functionality of PostGIS.
+It's a well-curated stack for quick publication and testing.
 Deeper customization is suggested for scalable enterprise needs or a mobile heavy user experience.

 - Processing and analytic functions for vector and raster data

 - The packaged command line for file importing

 - Rendering raster data in a variety of formats

 - 3D object telemetry support